raonigabriel/spring-echo-example/README.md

 -------------------
 A small app that echoes back a nice JSON with some info from the incoming requests:
 - Request protocol
 - Request method
 - Request headers
 - Request cookies
 - Request params (query string)
 - Request path
 - Request body (Base64 encoded)

 Is is usefull to trace/debug problems while developing REST APIs and SOAP WebServices.

 # Features:
-1. Spring Boot 1.3.7, supporting fully executable JARs for Linux based operating systems, including “service” support
+1. Spring Boot 2.6.x, supporting fully executable JARs
 2. Accepts HTTP methods:  GET, POST, PUT, DELETE and OPTIONS
 3. Accepts all content type (\*/\*)
 4. Catches everything (ie, mapped at /**), thus no webjars,  no favicon.ico and no /error
 5. Response code is always a 404 "Not Found" to avoid unexpected client behavior
 6. GZip compression is disabled (on purpose) to avoid unexpected client behavior
 7. Response content type is always "application/json;charset=UTF-8".
-8. Only 1 class, about 50 lines of code!!!
+8. Small.
+Final JAR includes everything (it self-contained) and it is only 17 MB
-9. Small.
-Final JAR includes everything (it self-contained) and it is only 12 MB
+9. Docker image, published to GCR (Github Container Registry)

 To get the code:
 -------------------